Lines 460, 465, 480, and 485

 the amount, if any, by which your ERDTOH account balance at the end of the year is more than amount 1

-The total of taxable dividends paid in the tax year that qualify for a dividend refund is equal to the amount on line 460 of Schedule 3.
-Eligible refundable dividend tax on hand refers to line 530 of the return and non-eligible refundable dividend tax on hand refers to line 545.
+The total of taxable dividends paid for the purpose of the dividend refund is equal to the amount on line 460 of Schedule 3.
+Refundable dividend tax on hand refers to the amount on line 485 in the "Refundable dividend tax on hand" area of your return.
+Eligible refundable dividend tax on hand refers to line 530 and non-eligible refundable dividend tax on hand refers to line 545.

 Parts 3 and 4 of Schedule 3